Books to love

 Javier Marías Venice, an Interior

-This is a slim volume - 55 pages of double-spaced text, written by the renowned Spanish novelist for the newspaper El País in 1988, and due to appear in a collection of his non-fiction called Between Eternities.
+This is a slim volume - 55 pages of double-spaced text, written by the renowned Spanish novelist for the newspaper El País in 1988, and now also published in a collection of his essays called Between Eternities.
 It's less waffley and ephemeral than some such volumes, dealing with concrete topics like population, geography, walking, and Consul Smith.
 He even says original things sometimes, and has some quite acute observations on personal horizons and mobility.
 A small pleasure.

 Jan Morris A Venetian Bestiary